nirajkharel/nirajkharel.github.io/_posts/2024-04-27-payload-encryption-and-obfuscation.md

 ## Shellcode
-We have already discussed about [process injection using shellcode](https://nirajkharel.com.np/posts/process-injection-shellcode/) which pretty much explains about the shellcode, why and how to use it.
+We have already discussed about [process injection using shellcode](https://nirajkharel.com.np/posts/process-injection-shellcode/) which pretty much explains about why and how to use it.

-Giving the background again, shellcode is just a collection of instructions within the windows system which executes the command inorder to take a control or generates the reverse shell connection to an attacker machine.
-Below is a simple example of generating windows reverse tcp payload/shellcode which is obviously detected easily by Windows Defender.
+Giving the background again, shellcode is just a collection of instructions within the Windows system which executes the command in order to take control or generate a reverse shell connection to an attacker's machine.
+Below is a simple example of generating a Windows reverse TCP payload/shellcode, which is obviously detected easily by Windows Defender.

 <img alt="" class="bf jp jq dj" loading="lazy" role="presentation" src="https://raw.githubusercontent.com/nirajkharel/nirajkharel.github.io/master/assets/img/images/payload-obfuscation-1.png">

 ## Shellcode Obfuscation
-There are usually two types of techniques to bypass Defender detection which are Encryption and Obfuscation.
-In this module, we will be focusing on different types of Shellcode Obsufcation.
+There are usually two types of techniques to bypass Defender detection, Encryption and Obfuscation.
+In this module, we will be focusing on different types of shellcode obfuscation.

-Obfuscation is just a technique to transfer or modify the raw shellcode into different forms which are harder to detect or analyze.
-There are various types of Obfuscation techniques such as IPv4/IPv6, MAC and UUID Obfuscations.
+Obfuscation is a technique used to transform or modify raw shellcode into different forms that are harder to detect or analyze.
+There are various types of obfuscation techniques such as IPv4/IPv6, MAC, and UUID obfuscations.

 ### IPv4/IPv6 Obfuscation
-IPv4/IPv6 Obfuscation generally consists of a technique which converts the raw shellcode into IPv4 or IPV6 style syntax.
+IPv4/IPv6 Obfuscation generally consists of a technique which converts the raw shellcode into IPv4 or IPV6 style format.

 IPv4Fuscation converts each byte of the shellcode to their corresnponding octets.
 Since IPv4 address contains 4 octets `192.168.1.0`, IPv4 obfuscation converts each byte of the shellcode into each octet of the IPv4 by converting the bytes in hex into the decimal.

-Example: For this chunk of the raw payload `"\xfc\x48\x83\xe4\xf0\xe8\xcc\x00\x00\x00\x41\x51\x41\x50"`, IPv4 slipts it into 4-byte chucnks to form IPv4 addresses.
+Example: For this chunk of the raw payload `"\xfc\x48\x83\xe4\xf0\xe8\xcc\x00\x00\x00\x41\x51\x41\x50"`, IPv4 slipts it into 4-byte chunks to form IPv4 addresses.
 It first divides them into 4-byte groups as shown below:

 ```
 \xfc \x48 \x83 \xe4